Los Angeles Kings: Broadcasters

 In 1973, the Kings hired Bob Miller as their play-by-play announcer.
 Considered to be one of the finest hockey play-by-play announcers, Miller held the post continuously until retirement in 2017, and is often referred to as the Voice of the Kings.
 He received the Foster Hewitt Memorial Award from the NHL Hockey Broadcasters Association on November 13, 2000, making him a media honoree for the Hockey Hall of Fame, and he also earned a star in the Hollywood Walk of Fame in 2006.
 Miller has written two books about his experiences with the team, Bob Miller's Tales of the Los Angeles Kings (2006), and Tales From The Los Angeles Kings Locker Room: A Collection Of The Greatest Kings Stories Ever Told (2013).
 On March 2, 2017, citing health reasons, Miller announced his retirement after 44 years with the team, and finished his career broadcasting the final two games of the 2016–17 Kings season.
 The Kings named NBCSN announcer Alex Faust as Miller's replacement, play-by-play announcer the team on TV for the 2017–18 season on June 1, 2017.

 On September 18, 2018. the team announced that it would cease over-the-air radio broadcasts, and had partnered with iHeartMedia to form the Los Angeles Kings Audio Network, which streams exclusively on the iHeartRadio platform.
 The deal also includes pre-game shows and other ancillary content streaming on iHeartRadio.
 Two pre-season games were simulcast by KEIB before the transition was completed.

+On June 5, 2023, the Kings parted ways with Alex Faust and planned on returning to a TV/radio simulcast format with Nick Nickson, Jim Fox and Daryl Evans, which they last used in the 1989–90 season.

+On September 14, 2023, the Kings announced a new contract with Bally Sports West, airing around 65 games, and KCAL-TV, airing around 6 games.

+On June 20, 2024, the Kings announced a new deal with ESPN Radio 710 to stream all games on the ESPN LA app, with 25 games to simulcast on the radio.

+Nick Nickson retired after the 2024–25 season, and the Kings reverted to employing separate radio and television announce teams.
+On September 11, 2025, former St. Louis Blues announcer John Kelly was hired to call games on television, while Josh Schaefer was promoted to lead play-by-play on radio.
+On games where Kelly was assigned to work nationally for ESPN, Schaefer would take over on television.
+Additionally, the Kings brought in former players Ray Ferraro, Tony Granato and Jarret Stoll to rotate alongside lead analyst Jim Fox on television.